 - WWI Battlegrounds- Including Verdun, Somme, Ypres, and more.

 - WWII Sites- Including the site of the D day landing in Normandy, Oradour-Sur-Glane in France, Warsaw Ghetto, Concentration camps, Anne Frank’s House, Oscar Schindler’s factory in Krakow, and many more.

 - US Civil War Battlegrounds- Including Fort Sumter, Shiloh, Antietam, Gettysburg, and more.

-- Active war zones- A few possible destinations include Syria, Yemen, and Afghanistan.
+- Active war zones- A few possible destinations include Ukraine, Yemen, and Syria.
 Some sources also consider parts of Mexico to be active war zones in the war on drugs.